 ‘I like going back to my mum’s place on the ghats of Mudumalai near Ooty, which is cut off and secluded.
 Karuna Farms in Kodai is another wonderful retreat.
 But Mumbai is a very inspiring place.
 The people are what make the city.
 It may be polluted, expensive and cramped, but the people of Mumbai are all original, all wanting to do something creative and work hard at it.’

-Where are some of your favourite places for a meal in Mumbai?
+Where are some of your favorite places for a meal in Mumbai?

 ‘I’m not much of a cook, but I love baking and make a great apple pie!
 In Mumbai, I like The Calcutta Club, a small joint in Lokhandwala, and I like Bombay Canteen for something more up-market.’